ditrit/badaas/CONTRIBUTING.md

 ### Integration tests

-Integration tests have available a CockroachDB node and the dependency injection system.
+Integration tests have a database and the dependency injection system.
+BaDaaS and BaDORM are tested on multiple databases (those supported by gorm, which is the base of BaDORM).
+By default, the database used will be postgresql:

-Run:

 ```sh
 make test_integration
 ```

+To run the tests on another database you can use: `make test_integration_postgresql`, `make test_integration_cockroachdb`, `make test_integration_mysql`, `make test_integration_sqlite`, `make test_integration_sqlserver`.
+All of them will be verified by our continuous integration system.

-### Feature tests (of end to end tests)
+### Feature tests (or end to end tests)

 We use docker to run a Badaas instance in combination with one node of CockroachDB.